Third Macedonian War: Aftermath

-Enslavement of Epirots
+Enslavement of Molossians

 After the defeat of the Illyrian king, Lucius Anicius, the commander in Illyria placed garrisons in the Illyrian cities.
 Then he marched on Epirus to suppress the rebellion there.
 All the cities except Passaron, Tecmon, Phylacem, and Horreum, surrendered.
 Passaron was the first to be attacked.
 Its two leaders had incited Epirus to side with Perseus and told the inhabitants that death was preferable to servitude.
 A young noble stood against them and encouraged the people to drive the two out of the city, which then surrendered.
 At Tecmon the city leader was killed and the city surrendered.
 The other two fell after a siege.
 When Epirus was pacified and detachments wintered in various cities, Lucius Anicius returned to Scodra, the capital of Illyria, where five commissioners had arrived from Rome.
 There he summoned leaders from around Illyria to a conference.
 In agreement with the commissioners, he announced that the Roman garrisons were to be withdrawn from Illyrian cities.
 Some cities had deserted Caravantius and gone over to the Romans.
 They were exempted from paying a tribute.
 Rebel cities were also exempted.
 The three cities that had resisted the longest were to pay half of the tribute they paid to Gentius.
 Lucius Anicius also declared that Illyria was to be split into three cantons.

 Aemilius went to Epirus on his way back to Rome.
 The senate gave his army permission to plunder the cities in Epirus that had supported Perseus.
 Centurions were sent to tell the cities that they had come to remove to the Roman garrisons because the Epirots were to be free.
 The leaders of each city were summoned and told to bring the silver and gold in their towns to a designated place and that Roman cohorts had been ordered to visit all the cities.
 Troops were sent to seventy cities.
 This was coordinated so that they would reach each city on the same day.
 The precious metals were collected and then the soldiers sacked the cities.
 The city walls were demolished.
 The booty was enormous and part of the proceeds from its sale was given to the men of the army, 400 denarii to the cavalrymen and 200 to the foot soldiers.
 In addition to this, 150,000 people were enslaved.
 The troops resented that they were not given a share of the booty from the royal palace of Perseus "as though they had not taken any part in the Macedonian war".
 Aemilius then sailed to Italy with his army.
 A few days later Lucius Anicius, who had been meeting the representatives of the rest of the Epirots, told them that the senate wanted to hear from some of their leaders and ordered them to follow him to Italy.
 He then waited for the ships that had transported the army from Macedonia and back to Italy.